frankaemika/docs/source/libfranka.rst

 The callback provided to the ``robot.control`` will be executed for each robot state received from the robot by the control interface, at 1 kHz frequency.
-In the callback, read() and readOnce() are not needed, as the robot state is provided as an input argument to the callback.
+In the callback, read() and readOnce() are not needed as the robot state is provided as an input argument to the callback.
 In the above example, the desired velocity is returned as ``{{0.0, 0.0, 0.0, omega, omega, omega, omega}}`` during motion.
 When the motion is finished ``franka::Stop`` is returned instead.
 This example uses robot's internal joint impedance controller.